top of page

 One of the most remarkable aspects of IFS is its non-pathologizing approach to inner conflicts.
 Instead of viewing symptoms as manifestations of dysfunction, IFS sees them as understandable responses to past experiences.
 By acknowledging and understanding the underlying motivations of each part, individuals can begin to heal the wounds that have kept them stuck in repetitive patterns of behavior.

-Central to the practice of IFS is the concept of "parts work."
-In therapy sessions, clients are guided through a process of self-discovery and introspection, where they learn to identify and communicate with their different internal parts.
-Through dialogue and visualization techniques, clients can explore the origins of their inner conflicts, gaining insight into the underlying emotions and beliefs that drive their actions.
+In therapy sessions, clients are guided through a process of self-discovery and introspection, where they learn to identify and communicate with their different internal parts, establishing, maintaining relationship from Self to the parts, true to the conventional wisdom of "know thyself" and "love yourself before you can truly love others".
+Through dialogue and visualization techniques, clients can explore the origins of their inner conflicts, gain insight and unburden traumas, and bring relief to their nervsous system

 The applications of Internal Family Systems therapy are vast and diverse, spanning from treating trauma and anxiety to enhancing personal growth and self-awareness.
 Its holistic approach to healing resonates with many, offering a profound framework for understanding and transforming the human psyche.